lheitman0/translator/README.md

 ## Learning Objectives
 - Understanding and utilizing the OpenAI API.
 - Developing a multilingual translation tool.
-- Implementing best practices in API usage and key management.

 ## Steps for Setup